helidon-io/helidon/examples/microprofile/oci-tls-certificates/README.md

 # Helidon TLS and OCI Certificate Service Integration Example

-This module contains an example usage of the [OciCertificatesTlsManager](../../../integrations/oci/tls-certificates) provider that offers lifecycle and rotation of certificates to be used with Helidon Tls.
+This module contains an example usage of the [OciCertificatesTlsManager](../../../integrations/oci/tls-certificates) provider that offers lifecycle and rotation of certificates to be used with Helidon.

 1. [Prerequisites](#prerequisites)
 2. [Setting up OCI](#setting-up-oci)